Party City

 The Solution

-We wanted to create visual cues that would:
+We wanted to create designs that would:

 Old Product Detail Page